- June 9, 2019

 Platforms

-About
+About Opus Magnum

-Opus Magnum is a single player simulation game.
+Opus Magnum is a single player casual simulation game.
 It was developed by Zachtronics and was released on June 9, 2019.
 It received very positive reviews from critics and overwhelmingly positive reviews from players.

 Master the intricate, physical machinery of the transmutation engine— the alchemical engineer’s most advanced tool— and use it to create vital remedies, precious gemstones, deadly weapons, and more.
 Design Machines - Design and build machines that carry out alchemical processes using a variety of components.Open-Ended Puzzles - Compete against your friends and the world to build the simplest, fast…

-“The story was very boring and got dumb very quickly, and it is completely unnecessary; don't even bother next time.”
+“The story was very boring and got dumb very quickly and it is completely unnecessary, don't even bother next time.”

 Opus Magnum Review